Karl von Frisch: Bee perception

 Frisch discovered that bees can distinguish various blossoming plants by their scent, and that each bee is "flower constant".
 Surprisingly, their sensitivity to a "sweet" taste is only slightly stronger than in humans.
-He thought it possible that a bee's spatial sense of smell arises from the firm coupling of its olfactory sense with its tactile sense.
+He thought possible that a bee's spatial sense of smell arose from the firm coupling of its olfactory sense with its tactile sense.

-Frisch was the second to demonstrate that honey bees had color vision, the first being Charles Henry Turner which he accomplished by using classical conditioning.
+Frisch was the second to demonstrate that honey bees had color vision (first was Charles Henry Turner), which he accomplished by using classical conditioning.
 He trained bees to feed on a dish of sugar water set on a colored card.
 He then set the colored card in the middle of a set of gray-toned cards.
 If the bees see the colored card as a shade of gray, then they will confuse the blue card with at least one of the gray-toned cards; bees arriving to feed will visit more than one card in the array.
 On the other hand, if they have color vision, then the bees visit only the blue card, as it is visually distinct from the other cards.
 A bee's color perception is comparable to that of humans, but with a shift away from the red toward the ultraviolet part of the spectrum.
 For that reason bees cannot distinguish red from black (colorless), but they can distinguish the colors white, yellow, blue and violet.
 Color pigments which reflect UV radiation expand the spectrum of colors which can be differentiated.
 For example, several blossoms which may appear to humans to be of the same yellow color will appear to bees as having different colors (multicolored patterns) because of their different proportions of ultraviolet.

+Frisch's experiments caused a reaction from established professor Carl von Hess, who had concluded in his 1912 book Vergleichende Physiologie des Gesichtssinnes (Comparative Physiology of Vision) that invertebrates and fish were colour-blind.
+He published an experimental paper in 1913 (before Frisch could publish) and disputed Frisch's knowledge, professionalism and conclusions, and those of John Lubbock before him.
+Frisch highlighted the errors in Hess's experimental method and asked him to desist.